RAF Bardney and Bomber Command

 After D-Day

-D-Day went ahead on the 6 June 1944 and allowed the Allies to obtain a foothold in Europe, which was in due course to allow its liberation.
-Supporting operations were continued by Bomber Command which were prioritised as attacks on V-weapon sites, road and rail communications, fuel depots, troop and armour concentrations/ battlefield targets.
-The first week after the invasion saw Bomber Command fly 2,700 sorties at night in support of the landings.
+D-Day went ahead on 6 June 1944 and allowed the Allies to obtain a foothold in Europe, which was in due course to enable its liberation.
+Bomber Command continued supporting operations, prioritised as attacks on V-weapon sites, road and rail communications, fuel depots, troop and armour concentrations/battlefield targets.
+The first week after the invasion saw Bomber Command fly 2,700 sorties at night to support the landings.

-On 14 June the first daylight raid for over a year took place when elements of 1, 3, 5 and 8 Groups attacked German naval assets that were threatening Allied shipping off the Normandy beaches.
-The raid including participation from 617 Squadron who utilised 12,000-lb Tallboy bombs to attack concrete E-boat pens at Le Harve.
-Fighter cover from Spitfires of 11 Group helped to ensure only one Lancaster from 15 Squadron was lost during the raid.
+On 14 June, the first daylight raid for over a year took place when elements of Nos.
+1, 3, 5 and 8 Groups attacked German naval assets threatening Allied shipping off the Normandy beaches.
+The raid including participation from No. 617 Squadron, who utilised 12,000-lb Tallboy bombs to attack concrete E-boat pens at Le Harve.
+Fighter cover from Spitfires of 11 Group helped ensure only one Lancaster from 15 Squadron was lost during the raid.

-D-Day went ahead on the 6 June 1944 and allowed the Allies to obtain a foothold in Europe, which was in due course to allow its liberation.
-Supporting operations were continued by Bomber Command which were prioritised as attacks on V-weapon sites, road and rail communications, fuel depots, troop and armour concentrations/ battlefield targets.
-The first week after the invasion saw Bomber Command fly 2,700 sorties at night in support of the landings.
+D-Day went ahead on 6 June 1944 and allowed the Allies to obtain a foothold in Europe, which was in due course to enable its liberation.
+Bomber Command continued supporting operations, prioritised as attacks on V-weapon sites, road and rail communications, fuel depots, troop and armour concentrations/battlefield targets.
+The first week after the invasion saw Bomber Command fly 2,700 sorties at night to support the landings.

-On 14 June the first daylight raid for over a year took place when elements of 1, 3, 5 and 8 Groups attacked German naval assets that were threatening Allied shipping off the Normandy beaches.
-The raid including participation from 617 Squadron who utilised 12,000-lb Tallboy bombs to attack concrete E-boat pens at Le Harve.
-Fighter cover from Spitfires of 11 Group helped to ensure only one Lancaster from 15 Squadron was lost during the raid.
+On 14 June, the first daylight raid for over a year took place when elements of Nos.
+1, 3, 5 and 8 Groups attacked German naval assets threatening Allied shipping off the Normandy beaches.
+The raid including participation from No. 617 Squadron, who utilised 12,000-lb Tallboy bombs to attack concrete E-boat pens at Le Harve.
+Fighter cover from Spitfires of 11 Group helped ensure only one Lancaster from 15 Squadron was lost during the raid.

-The British 2nd Army's breakout from the Normandy beach-head was code named Operation Goodwood and this commenced in July.
+The British 2nd Army's breakout from the Normandy beachhead was code-named Operation Goodwood, which commenced in July.

-Advances were quickly made through Northern France by Allied forces which stopped the Germans mounting an effective counter attack, some raids were made into Germany but not to the extent that had been previously seen.
+Advances were quickly made through Northern France by Allied forces, stopping the Germans from mounting an effective counter-attack.
+Some raids were made into Germany but not to the extent that had been previously seen.

-During August further raids were undertaken in support of ground operations in the Normandy Battle Area, on the 7/8th 1,019 Lancasters, Halifaxes and Mosquitos attacked aiming points in front of Allied positions.
-A similar raid took place on 14 August but on this occasion bombs landed among Canadian troops killing 13 and injuring 53, this goes to show the difficulty of precision bombing with the tools then available to Bomber Command, who were more of a strategic rather than a tactical force.
+During August, further raids were undertaken in support of ground operations in the Normandy Battle Area.
+On the 7/8, 1,019 Lancasters, Halifaxes and Mosquitos attacked aiming points in front of Allied positions.
+A similar raid took place on 14 August, but on this occasion, bombs landed among Canadian troops killing 13 and injuring 53.
+This shows the difficulty of precision bombing with the tools then available to Bomber Command, who was more of a strategic rather than a tactical force.

 Turning Point

-Quick progress was made by the Allies after they broke through the German defences in Normandy, Paris was liberated on 24 August and Belgium entered in September, which yielded the vital port of Antwerp shortly after.
-On 14 September Harris was released from his control by SHAEF and Bomber Command reverted back to the Air Ministry, with the caveat it was to remain ready to answer any calls for assistance from ground forces as they moved towards Germany.
+The Allies made quick progress after they broke through the German defences in Normandy, Paris was liberated on 24 August, and Belgium entered in September, yielding the vital port of Antwerp shortly after.
+On 14 September, Harris was released from his control by SHAEF.
+His Command reverted back to the Air Ministry, with the caveat it was to remain ready to answer any calls for assistance from ground forces as they moved towards Germany.

 Turning Point

-Quick progress was made by the Allies after they broke through the German defences in Normandy, Paris was liberated on 24 August and Belgium entered in September, which yielded the vital port of Antwerp shortly after.
-On 14 September Harris was released from his control by SHAEF and Bomber Command reverted back to the Air Ministry, with the caveat it was to remain ready to answer any calls for assistance from ground forces as they moved towards Germany.
+The Allies made quick progress after they broke through the German defences in Normandy, Paris was liberated on 24 August, and Belgium entered in September, yielding the vital port of Antwerp shortly after.
+On 14 September, Harris was released from his control by SHAEF.
+His Command reverted back to the Air Ministry, with the caveat it was to remain ready to answer any calls for assistance from ground forces as they moved towards Germany.

 On the 16/17 September Bomber Command's operations were in support of British and American airborne forces at Arnhem and Nijmegen, which was part of an operation known as Market Garden.
 The Operation ultimately failed due to the Allies overextending themselves and with stiffer resistance than anticipated being met, any chance of the war being over by Christmas had now evaporated.

-Three schools of thought were prevailing at the time which were, attacks on the synthetic oil production, the German transportation system and a less favoured option of a return to the strategic bombing of German industrial cities.
-A directive issued on 25 September to both Bomber Command and the American 8th Air Force made it clear that the oil option had won with a secondary option to attack the German rail, waterway transport system and also tank and vehicle production.
-Later in the directive it stated that when weather or tactical conditions precluded operations on the primary targets, German cities were cited for general attack.
-This gave Harris all he needed to continue his raids on the cities as he did not feel attacks on the oil industry were the best use of the force at his disposal; although many of the cities targeted were associated with oil production.
+Three schools of thought were prevailing at the time, which was attacks on synthetic oil production, the German transportation system and a less favoured option of a return to the strategic bombing of German industrial cities.
+However, a directive issued on 25 September to both Bomber Command and the American 8th Air Force made it clear that the oil option had won with a secondary objective to attack the German rail, waterway transport system and also tank and vehicle production.
+Later in the Directive, it stated that when weather or tactical conditions precluded operations on the primary targets, German cities were cited for general attack.
+This gave Harris all he needed to continue with his raids on the cities as he did not feel attacks on the oil industry were the best use of the force at his disposal.
+However, many of the areas targeted were associated with oil production.

-Since opening Bardney had been home to one squadron but this changed on 7 October 1944 when 227 Squadron partially reformed at the airfield from 9 Squadron's A Flight before moving out to RAF Balderton a couple of weeks later.
-On 15 October 1944, 189 Squadron formed at Bardney staying until 2 November before moving to RAF Fulbeck.
+Since opening, Bardney had been home to one squadron, but this changed on 7 October 1944 when No. 227 Squadron partially reformed at the airfield from 9 Squadron's A Flight before moving out to RAF Balderton a couple of weeks later.
+On 15 October 1944, No. 189 Squadron formed at Bardney, staying until 2 November before moving to RAF Fulbeck.

-Since opening Bardney had been home to one squadron but this changed on 7 October 1944 when 227 Squadron partially reformed at the airfield from 9 Squadron's A Flight before moving out to RAF Balderton a couple of weeks later.
-On 15 October 1944, 189 Squadron formed at Bardney staying until 2 November before moving to RAF Fulbeck.
+Since opening, Bardney had been home to one squadron, but this changed on 7 October 1944 when No. 227 Squadron partially reformed at the airfield from 9 Squadron's A Flight before moving out to RAF Balderton a couple of weeks later.
+On 15 October 1944, No. 189 Squadron formed at Bardney, staying until 2 November before moving to RAF Fulbeck.

 Tallboy Operations

-Avro Lancaster I W4964 left the A V Roe factory on 12 April 1943 and in due course was assigned to 9 Squadron at RAF Bardney.
-The average survival expectancy of a Lancaster in service was three weeks but some lasted alot longer, W4964 was one such aircraft.
-Following arrival at Bardney W4964 was given the squadron code WS-J (J-Johnny) this led to nose art being applied between the pilot's port side window and the front gun turret, which depicted the Johnny Walker whiskey symbol and the motto 'Still Going Strong'.
+Avro Lancaster I W4964 left the A V Roe factory on 12 April 1943 and, in due course, was assigned to 9 Squadron.
+The average survival expectancy of a Lancaster in service was three weeks, but some lasted a lot longer.
+W4964 was one such aircraft.
+Following arrival at Bardney, W4964 was given the squadron code WS-J (J-Johnny), which lead to nose art being applied between the pilot's port side window and the front gun turret, depicting the Johnny Walker whiskey symbol and the motto 'Still Going Strong'.

 |

-W4964 commenced operations on 20/21 April 1943 and slowly began notching up missions, by the time of its 100th, 9 Squadron had been given the important task of attacking the 45,000 ton battleship Tirpitz in Kafjord Norway, an attack where 9 Squadron's Lancasters would carry 12,000Ib Tallboy bombs.
+W4964 commenced operations on 20/21 April 1943 and slowly began notching up missions.
+By the time of its 100th, No. 9 Squadron had been given the important task of attacking the 45,000-ton battleship Tirpitz in Kafjord Norway, an attack where its Lancasters would carry 12,000Ib Tallboy bombs, designed by Barnes Wallis

-The Tirpitz had long been a thorn in side of the British, even with the ship holed up in Norway and not at sea, it was still seen as a threat that needed to be eliminated.
-There was concern the ship was about to leave Kafjord and therefore pose a risk to the Royal Navy's Arctic convoys that were supplying the Russians.
-Operations were planned that would see 9 and 617 Squadrons attack the Tirpitz with Tallboys under the code name Paravane.
-The Lancaster did not have the range to reach the Tirpitz when carrying a Tallboy from Britain, this dictated the two squadrons would need to operate from an airfield closer to the battleship's lair.
+The Tirpitz had long been a thorn in the side of the British.
+Even with the ship holed up in Norway and not at sea, it was still seen as a threat that required elimination.
+There was concern that the vessel was about to leave Kafjord and therefore pose a risk to the Royal Navy's Arctic convoys supplying the Russians.
+Operations were planned that would see Nos.
+9 and 617 Squadrons attack the Tirpitz with Tallboys under the code name Paravane.
+The Lancaster did not have the range to reach the ship when carrying a Tallboy from Britain, dictating that the two squadrons deploying to operate from an airfield closer to the beast's lair.

 |

-The Russians provided an airfield at Yagodnik near Archangel some 600 miles from the Tirpitz which entailed the planned raids were feasible.
-On 11 September 1944, 18 Lancasters from 9 Squadron led by WC James Bazin and 20 from 617 Squadron commanded by WC Willie Tait flying from RAF Woodhall Spa, flew to RAF Lossiemouth in Scotland before departing to Yagodnik.
-One Lancaster turned back over the North Sea with the remainder pressing on to be met with fog over their destination airfield, six aircraft crashed in Russia with all crews surviving.
+The Russians provided an airfield at Yagodnik near Archangel, some 600 miles from the Tirpitz, which entailed the planned raids were feasible.
+Accordingly, on 11 September 1944, 18 Lancasters from No. 9 Squadron led by Wg Cdr James Bazin and 20 from No. 617 Squadron commanded by Wg Cdr Willie Tait flying from RAF Woodhall Spa, flew to RAF Lossiemouth in Scotland before departing to Yagodnik.
+One Lancaster turned back over the North Sea with the remainder pressing on to be met with fog over their destination airfield.
+Six aircraft crashed in Russia, with all crews surviving.
 Of the 38 Lancasters that departed Lossiemouth, 27 and a camera ship were available to take part in the raid planned for 15 September.
-Twenty aircraft were loaded with Tallboys with the remainder carrying 500Ib Johnny Walker mines, a weapon designed to attack capital ships in shallow water.
+Twenty aircraft were loaded with Tallboys, with the remainder carrying 500Ib Johnny Walker mines, a weapon designed to attack capital ships in shallow water.

-As the Lancasters ran into the attack a small amount of cloud drifted across the Fjord which together with the ship’s smoke screen prevented the crews observing the results of their bombing.
-One Tallboy had hit the battleship near the bow which caused considerable damage.
-The ships engines were also damaged either from the hit or near misses, the Germans decided it was not practical to make the Tirpitz fully seaworthy so moved her to an anchorage near Tromso, where she would act as a semi-static heavy artillery battery to protect northern flanks against a feared Allied invasion.
-The British were not aware that the Tirpitz was now not a threat to other shipping and planned further operations to put the ship out of commission.
-No Lancasters were lost during the first operation although one from 617 Squadron crashed in Norway whilst returning to Lossiemouth two days later.
+As the Lancasters ran into the attack, a small amount of cloud drifted across the Fjord, which, together with the ship's smokescreen, prevented the crews from observing the results of their bombing.
+One Tallboy had hit the battleship near the bow causing considerable damage.
+The ship's engines were also damaged either from the hit or near misses.
+The Germans decided it was impractical to make the Tirpitz fully seaworthy, so they moved her to an anchorage near Tromso.
+Here she would act as a semi-static heavy artillery battery to protect northern flanks against a feared Allied invasion.
+The British were unaware that the Tirpitz was no longer a threat to other shipping and planned further operations to put the ship out of commission.
+No Lancasters were lost during the first operation, although one from No. 617 Squadron crashed in Norway while returning to Lossiemouth two days later.

 Moving the Tirpitz put her within range of Lancasters flying from Scotland.
-Operation Obviate took place on 29 October 1944 with 18 Lancasters each from 9 and 617 Squadrons together with an aircraft from a film unit.
-The Lancasters taking part in the raid had their mid-upper turret and other equipment removed to enable additional fuel to be carried to complete the 2,250 mile round trip.
+Operation Obviate took place on 29 October 1944 with 18 Lancasters each from Nos.
+9 and 617 Squadrons together with an aircraft from a film unit.
+The Lancasters taking part in the raid had their mid-upper turret and other equipment removed to enable additional fuel to be carried to complete the 2,250-mile round trip.

 |

-A third raid was planned to the Tirpitz named Operation Catechism and this took place on 12 November 1944.
-Thirty Lancasters from 9 and 617 Squadrons with a camera ship from 463 Squadron (RAAF), took off from Lossiemouth and flew to Tromso where they found the battleship in clear conditions.
-Tirpitz was hit by at least two Tallboys which caused a violent internal explosion, the ship capsized and was a total loss, approximately 1,000 of her 1,900 crew were killed.
-Nearby Luftwaffe fighters stationed to protect the ship did not take off in time which resulted in one 9 Lancaster being hit by flak and landing in Sweden, its crew unhurt.
+A third raid was planned to the Tirpitz named Operation Catechism, and this took place on 12 November 1944.
+Thirty Lancasters from Nos.
+9 and 617 Squadrons with a camera ship from No. 463 Squadron (RAAF) took off from Lossiemouth and flew to Tromso, where they found the battleship in clear conditions.
+Tirpitz was hit by at least two Tallboys which caused a violent internal explosion.
+The ship capsized and was a total loss, approximately 1,000 of her 1,900 crew were killed.
+Nearby Luftwaffe fighters stationed to protect the vessel did not take off in time, resulting in one No. 9 Squadron Lancaster being hit by flak and landing in Sweden, its crew unhurt.

 Towards Victory